 - Solicit additional expert peer reviews if needed.

-- Post checklist in field test section of checklist website.
+- Post checklist in the field test section of the checklist website.

 - Recruit field testers.